 As most of you know, the topic of sustainability is very important to me.
-Both my final paper at high-school (in 2008!) as well as my bachelor and master thesis have dealt with the topics of climate change, sustainability, conscious consumption and ecological ethics.
+Both my final paper at high-school (in 2008!), as well as my bachelor’s and master’s thesis, have dealt with the topics of climate change, sustainability, conscious consumption and ecological ethics.
 And if you deal with these topics a bit more, you cannot avoid the term “greenwashing”.
 Greenwashing actually sounds very positive.
 “Green” and “washing” are nothing negative per se.
 I want to show you what this term is all about and which difficulties can be associated with it.

 Greenwashing – abusing a good intention

 Greenwashing is defined as the attempt of a company to appear more environmentally aware than it actually is.
 Especially the missing deep conviction for the topic of sustainability is the problem.
 This means that a company communicates certain sustainable, responsible and environmentally desirable convictions and actions to the outside but in reality does not do justice to them.
 Nor had it the intent to ever do them justice.

 So, a “green image” is faked through PR and green-marketing without really doing anything about it.
 The motivation for this falsified appearance to the outside lies mostly in the conscious consumer deception.
 This seemingly responsible and environmentally conscious behavior is called “greenwashing”.
 Thus, companies that greenwash prevents really responsible consumption and harm honest suppliers.

 What are the dangers of greenwashing?